maplexgitx0302/QML-QCGNN/README.md

 - The default training mode is **quick start mode**, i.e., trained with `max_epochs=1` and `num_bin_data=1`, independent of settings in `./config.json`.
 Set `config["quick_start"]=false` in `./config.json` for full training.

 ### Run on IBMQ device (backend)
 To run with IBMQ real devices, see `./g_ibmq.ipynb` for detail.
+Here is some prerequisites:
+1. Install additional package by `pip install pennylane-qiskit`.
+2. Create `./config.toml` file, see [PennyLane Configuration File](https://docs.pennylane.ai/en/latest/introduction/configuration.html#format) for further detail
-- Make sure you have the `pretrain_ckpt` files placed correctly, e.g., `./pretrain_ckpt/MODEL_DESCRIPTION/checkpoints/EPOCH-STEP.ckpt`.
+3. Make sure the `pretrain_ckpt` files placed correctly, e.g., `./pretrain_ckpt/MODEL_DESCRIPTION/checkpoints/EPOCH-STEP.ckpt`.
-- You can send the email when finish running on IBMQ device, see `./module_gmail.py` and [gmail notification tutorial](https://www.youtube.com/watch?v=g_j6ILT-X0k) (default turned on if `gmail.json` file exists).
+4. You can send the email when finish running on IBMQ device, see `./module_gmail.py` and [gmail notification tutorial](https://www.youtube.com/watch?v=g_j6ILT-X0k) (default turned on if `gmail.json` file exists).

 > In case you trained your own model, the pretrained `ckpt` will be stored in `./training_logs`, move the corresponding directories to `./pretrain_ckpt` so that when running on IBMQ, the pretrained model can be loaded.